WatForm/dashplus/app/src/main/antlr/grammarDoc.md

 ## Small changes
 - optional ( qname '.' ) in 'funPara' and 'predPara'
 - optional qnames inside [] in importPara
-- optional params in box rule of 'expr'
+- optional params in 'bracketExpr'
 - optional block/bar in comprehension

-- accept '<=' for less or equal to; this is consistent with CUP
+- accept '<=' for less or equal to
 - accept leading, trailing, and sequence of commas in 'sigPara'
 - accept trailing comma in 'arguments'
 - accept round brackets for macroPara